Activities at SGS

 Volunteer Teams

 Join a volunteer team for SGS.
 Our member teams make our services available.
-It’s fun to work together.
+It’s fun to work together toward our common purpose.

 • Archiving [help identify and preserve donated items]

-• Indexing [project for SGS Library, database functionality]
+• Indexing [project for SGS Library, database functionality, possible AI training]

 • Publicity team [helps get the word out so more people can find us]